-Earlier, Aqualad had been scouting the area outside one section of the domes of Poseidonis when the purple-eyed New Titan had spotted a scene of combat.
+Earlier, Aqualad had been scouting the area outside one section of the domes of Poseidonis when the purple-eyed hero had spotted a scene of combat.
 Garth swam forward with the same courage that so marked his mentor and said, “Three against one?
 I’d say you boys enjoy playing it safe!”
-He addressed the defiant words to three men who wore golden and black armor and were wrestling a female figure to the ground.
+He addressed the defiant words to three men in golden and black armor who were wrestling a female figure to the ground.

-Garth dodged the spear one of the soldiers hurled his way, and then he connected with a punch of his own that sent the attacker reeling.
-He twisted to block a sword thrust with the discarded spear and kicked out to drive the other soldier into his partner.
+Garth dodged the spear one of the soldiers hurled his way, then connected with a punch of his own that sent the attacker reeling.
+Twisting to block a sword thrust with the discarded spear, he kicked out to drive the other soldier into his partner.

 “The stripling fights like a fury!” cried the soldier.
 “And no wonder — his eyes mark him as one accursed!”